Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

     'origin/master' - the default setting for a remote repository and its primary branch

+# ONE LINER git log

+git log --oneline --all --decorate --graph

 # To set your identity:

 git config --global user.name "John Doe"